DevMountain/Day-IX/README.md

 A Page View Controller is a great fit for Day X. When you go to the detail view of a post, easily swipe left and right to the previous or next post rather than exiting back out to the list and tapping back in.
 We just need to set up a datasource and push UIPageViewController with DetailViewControllers inside of it rather than pushing DetailViewControllers.

 ###Step 23: Add a DetailPageViewControllerDataSource
+- Create a DetailPageViewControllerDataSource as a subclass of NSObject
 - Add an index property to the DetailViewController
 - Add a viewControllerAtIndex method
   - if the index < 0 or >= count it return nil